wraiford/blank-gib/STYLEGUIDE.md

 `renderUI_content`, `renderUI_footer`, etc. But note that because some of these stand on their own for micro-updates, they are sometimes called outside of the primary method.

+#### ES modules, imports

+All ibgib code uses ES modules.
+The specific version can be seen from the base tsconfig settings.

+This has a couple of important consequences.

+##### *.mjs and *.mts files, no bare imports

+This is the number one difficulty most people and agents have, because most code people and agents have trained on use CommonJS.
+But here is the cascade of changes to use all ES modules.

+**tl;dr: NO BARE IMPORT STATEMENTS.
+All source files are *.mts that transpile to *.mjs files.
+All `import` statements must explicitly state the full *.mjs file path.**

+Here is the reasoning for this tl;dr:

+1. Browsers need *.mjs file extensions to show ES module usage.
+2. Browsers need import maps to resolve ES module import paths.
+3. Import maps grow out of control if you try to add every single path.
+   * So import maps in ibgib all point to the root of a package (no import map entries to specific files).
+4. TypeScript requires *.mts file extensions to transpile to *.mjs.
+   * So within *.mts files, we MUST reference the corresponding *.mjs file and NOT the *.mts file.

+**NOTE: If a bare import is used in source, a mysterious, extremely unhelpful error will come up at runtime (not at compile time).**

+##### type=module in `<script>` tags

+Over 99% of the time (unless we are kluging a raw *.js file), we must use the module type attr on the `<script>` tag.

+##### special agent instructions

+Since bare imports are such a headache and difficult to troubleshoot, agents should either...

+1. Leave `import` statments out
+2. Put a `console.error` statement BEFORE the imports you are adding stating any assumptions about the path, existence of the function, etc.

+Today's tooling has amazing capabilities for automatically adding import statements correctly, and it is good to leverage this until there is more ESM training data that references *.mjs files.

 ### Markdown